readikus/early-saas-handbook/docs/hiring/index.md

 sidebar_position: 1
 ---

+* What are the important attributes to assess in an interview?

+- Working with recruiters

+I find recruiters pretty annoying - the key is finding the non-condescending ones that believe their own LinkedIn posts.

+Realistic fees are 10-20%.
+Anything quoted over 20% is disrespectful, so ignore that.

+- Develop an assessment process.
+- No twat policy
+- Dealing with poor performance

+283 28th of july onwards
+Thursday 28th - shocks changed on Mondeo

+x11

 # Interview processes for early stage SaaS roles

 The main objective from any technical hiring process is to find the best fit from the talent pool, ensure that they have the right skills and attitude for your startup, whilst also being respectful to the candidates time and not interogating them.